 - London to Mumbai: 4,486miles, 9hr 5min

 The airfares in India will vary based on your location.
 From the US to India, on average, expect to pay around $800 to over $1100.
 For smaller distances, the price will be lower.
-Such as, from the UK you can expect to pay around $600 to $700.
+Such as, in the UK you can expect to pay around $600 to $700.
 For an accurate cost estimate, you will need to contact your airline.

 When is the best time to visit?